 - Install Remaining Clips: Take the remaining clips and install them around the room at roughly 12-inch intervals.
 Precision is not critical.

-- Measure Crown Moulding Pieces: Measure to determine how long each crown section will be.
+- Measure Crown Molding Pieces: Measure to determine how long each crown section will be.

-- Cut Moulding: Once your paint has dried, cut to length each crown piece using a 90-degree straight cut.
+- Cut Molding: Once your paint has dried, cut to length each crown piece using a 90-degree straight cut.

 - Secure the Clips: Tap the crown lightly across its entire length to secure it on all the clips.